chocoteam/website/content/en/nutshell/_index.md

 ---

 ### Examples
-- In Sudoku, "each row must contain all numbers from 1 to 9" is a constraint.
+- In Sudoku, "_each row must contain all numbers from 1 to 9_" is a constraint.
-- In scheduling, "no two tasks can happen at the same time" is a constraint.
+- In scheduling, "_no two tasks can happen at the same time_" is a constraint.
-- In routing, "each node must be visited exactly once" is a constraint.
+- In routing, "_each node must be visited exactly once_" is a constraint.
-- In packing, "the sum of weights in each bin must not exceed the bin capacity" is a constraint.
+- In packing, "_the sum of weights in each bin must not exceed the bin capacity_" is a constraint.

 ---